Race One: 4 October 2020

 Grand Slam Medal

 The Grand Slam medal will only be awarded to those who meet the qualification criteria.
-This means that they have recorded a 21km half marathon finish time at all four qualifier events (Devonport, Omaha, Coatesville and Maraetai) under the exact same name and date of birth.
+This means that they have recorded a 21km half marathon or 10km finish time at all four qualifier events (Devonport, Omaha, Coatesville and Maraetai) under the exact same name and date of birth.
 You can easily check this for yourself and it is your responsibility to do so if you feel you have qualified – by going to the Series Points link below and checking that the series points in your name for the Half Marathon Series show a finish time and points earned in all four lead-up events.

 Important!
 If you do not have points recorded for all four lead up events, you will not be on the list to receive a Grand Slam medal at the Waterfront.
 We will not enter into any discussion about this on race day so you will be turned away without a medal.